KeutlwileCodestuff/KeutlwileCodestuff/README.md

 <h1 align="center">Hi 👋, I'm Keutlwile Mpolokeng</h1>
 <h3 align="center">I am a frontend developer as well as a former WeThinkCode_ sudent.
-I am passionate about what I do and always willing looking for opportunities to learn new skills.</h3>
+I am passionate about what I do and always willing and looking for opportunities to learn new skills.</h3>

 - 📫 How to reach me **keutlwilempolokeng@gmail.com**